 - Eat healthier fats.
 Fat is not necessarily bad for you.
 What kind of fat you're eating really does matter.
 Saturated fats, particularly from meats, are associated with an increased risk of diabetes and heart disease.
 Plant oils, such as extra-virgin olive oil and canola oil, carry less risk.
 Omega-3 fats, like in walnuts, flax seeds, and some fish, are actually quite good for you.

 Diet and lifestyle changes that can help prevent diabetes

-One helpful tool is the Harvard School of Public Health Nutrition Source Healthy Eating Plate, which shows you what your daily food intake should look like: half fruits and vegetables, about a quarter whole grains, and a quarter healthy proteins (plant protein is ideal here), with some healthy fats and no-sugar-added beverages.
-The Harvard Health Blog also offers many articles with recipes and cooking videos to help you create a healthier, diabetes-free lifestyle.
+Another helpful tool is the Harvard T.H.
+Chan School of Public Health Nutrition Source Healthy Eating Plate, which shows you what your daily food intake should look like: half fruits and vegetables, about a quarter whole grains, and a quarter healthy proteins (plant protein is ideal here), with some healthy fats and no-sugar-added beverages.